Sector Specialist Or A Generalist Business Broker To Sell A Business?

 That's not to mention large firms that have different departments within the broker firm handling different sectors, each with its own sector specialists.
 Names like Results International, Lincoln International, Duff & Phelps, Houlihan Lokey, Liberum Capital, Peel Hunt, Alantra, Canaccord Genuity, Zaoui, RSM, Numis Securities and dozens of others (some good, some not so good)!

-You may not have heard for any of the above names, but they sell billions of pounds of businesses more than the likes of KBS (Knightsbridge), Intelligent, Blacks, Turner Butler, RTA etc who most business owners find in places like Google!
+You may not have heard for any of the above names, but they sell billions of pounds of businesses more than the likes of KBS (Knightsbridge), Intelligent, Blacks, Turner Butler, RTA etc that the average, uninformed business owner ends up hiring!

 Whatever your sector, there are lots of big names out there that can possibly get you a much better price than any generalist (sector agnostic) broker might be able to get.